Vocal Fry

 Little into history of Vocal fry

-Similar to other vocal registers, the vocal fry register is characterized by a distinct vocal fold vibratory pattern, a particular set of pitches, and a particular kind of sound.
+Similar to other vocal registers, this is characterized by a distinct vocal fold vibratory pattern, a particular set of pitches, and a particular kind of sound.

 How does Vocal fry work?